sidkshatriya/me/003-Rd-makes-significant-advances.md

 ## Test suites are valuable and so are logs

-Another one of the reasons why the port has been able to make so much progress and is generally quite robust is the original project, `rr`'s amazing test suite.
+Another one of the reasons why the port has been able to make so much progress and is generally quite robust is the original project `rr`'s amazing test suite.
 Usually, C/C++ codebases don't have too many tests. `rr` bucks this trend and it has 2000+ tests that exercise its record and replay system.
 I used this test suite with `rd`.
-Pretty soon, it becomes a game -- every additional test which `rd` succeeded on became a brain reward for me and an opportunity to work on the next bug or feature (or "puzzles" as my brain started viewing them).
+Pretty soon, it became a game -- every additional test which `rd` succeeded on became a brain reward for me and an opportunity to work on the next bug or feature (or "puzzles" as my brain started viewing them).

-So if you're looking to port over a project to <your-favorite-language> make sure there is a large test-suite.
+So if you're looking to port over a project to <your-favorite-language>, make sure there is a large test-suite.
 Not only will it help you with robustness and correctness, it will become a fun "arcade" game as you keep working on boosting your test pass-percentage.

 For completeness, I want to also appreciate `rr`'s amazing logs that let you know what the program is doing as its records/replays execution of a program.
 These logs were invaluable in solving bugs in the `rd` port.
 I would simply compare the logs produced by `rd` and `rr` in many situations and this has helped me solve some complex bugs in the `rd` port.